10 Best Things To Do In Beirut, Lebanon

 It’s great to explore the many Spanish and Italian-style streets for the perfect backdrop for street photography.
 Beirut, with its diversity, architecture, friendly people, fantastic food, and perfect streets for photography, truly is a city that I hope to visit again soon.

-If I’m returning someday I also want to visit Byblos, another amazing historic town above Beirut.
+If I return someday, I would also like to visit Byblos, another amazing historic town above Beirut.

 • Because of the difficult economic situation, at most stores and restaurants, you can only pay by cash.